-First, on Chrome on your PC you need to install the Chrome extension Custom UserAgent String.
+First, you need to install the Chrome extension Custom UserAgent String to Chrome on your PC.
 This will let you effectively change your PC’s Chrome version into one designed for smart TVs, streaming sticks, gaming consoles or other devices.
-You can set this to only apply for specific websites, so we’ll be applying it to the YouTube site designed for cast requests.
+You can set this to only apply for specific websites, so we are applying it to the YouTube site designed for cast requests.

 Once installed, the extension should appear in your Chrome extensions bar as a blue globe-like icon.
 If not, click the Chrome menu icon -> More tools -> Extensions.
 Find the UserAgent extension here and click it so it’s on/blue.

-In the “Enter a desired URL” box, enter: https://youtube.com/tv.
+In the “Enter a desired URL” box, enter https://youtube.com/tv.

 Then, in the big box next to that, enter:

 Mozilla/5.0 (Linux; Tizen 2.3) AppleWebKit/538.1 (KHTML, like Gecko)Version/2.3 TV Safari/538.1

 This pair of boxes will effectively make sure that whenever you go to youtube.com/tv, your Chrome will automatically behave as if you were using the Samsung TV app and become available for casting.